 Applicants (Principal Investigators) can, in principle, only be awarded access time for one Extreme scale application at any given time.
-However, where an applicant has applied for access time for more than one project more than one project, awards of additional ranked projects from the same Principal Investigator are possible, provided that computing time is still available in the given call.
+However, where an applicant has applied for access time for more than one project, awards of additional ranked projects from the same Principal Investigator are possible, provided that computing time is still available in the given call.